-Meaningful performance management is also related to better business outcomes.
+Meaningful employee performance management is related to better business outcomes.
 According to Deloitte, high-impact organizations are 1.4 times more likely to meet their financial targets than low-impact organizations.
 They’re also 2.4 times more likely to innovate.

 You can see now why building the right process and getting the right tools is so important:

 - The right tools and practices help to understand how employees work and what affects their performance.